vguerra/FlightDelayPrediction/report/README.md

 One drawback of GBDT is that they can't easily learn decision boundaries that involve more than one feature.
 The effect is that the learned trees create some "stairs" pattern which is a bad use of the model capacity.
 To avoid this, crossed features could be used, especially for features showing up in the feature importance analysis, since a "stairs" pattern mean a lot of splits for the two features.

+### Weather data from destination airport

+We noticed that the weather data used for the destination airport starts at the arrival time, but this seems counter intuitive, specially if the model is intended to be used for delay prediction.
+At the moment of inference in real time, the weather of the destination airport at arrival time is not available because it is in the future.
+Using weather data at the destination airport during departure would be the right thing to do.